isomerpages/moe-chijolotn/_learn-at-ij-oln/Home–Based Learning.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Students are expected to be present during the Google Meet sessions.</p>
+<p>Students are expected to be present during the Google Meet / Zoom sessions.</p>
 </li>
 <li>
 <p>No recording of the lesson is permissible as this infringes both copyright